Assets affecting basic social assistance

 Because basic social assistance is a benefit of last resort, it is affected not only by income but also the assets available to you and your family.

 As a general rule, assets must be liquidated (converted into cash).
 Deposits, shares in an investment fund, savings insurance policies and securities are examples of assets that can be readily converted into cash.
-They are therefore considered as available income when calculating the basic social assistance.
+They are therefore considered as liquid assets when calculating the basic social assistance.

-For other assets and property, a certain amount of leeway is given as to when to liquidate it.
+For other assets, a certain amount of leeway is given as to when to liquidate it.

 Assets essential to your livelihood